FallenDev/Zolian/README.md

 ![GitHub](https://img.shields.io/github/license/FallenDev/Zolian)

 Darkages Server Emulator
 * Zolian Team and FallenDev DO NOT support or sponsor illegal public servers.
-Using this project is for testing, and learning.
+Using this project is for testing, and learning purposes.
 Please see licensing https://www.thebucknetwork.com/privacy for more details.
 * Zolian runs as a fair-use project although the server is legal and released under GNU AGPL v3, the client for which it runs on is proprietary software and Licensed to Kru Interactive.

 ## Tech Stack